 Whats recent in my professional life and on the site:

 February 2015.
 In their infinite wisdom, Canadian immigration authorities have cleared me to work as a professor because my spouse is a student.
 At the same time, our permanent residency application (filed at the insistence of the university) was turned down for being over quota.
+Several thousand other clueless applicants met the same fate, because the government delayed by two months the public announcement that the quota was reached.
 O Canada!

 | || ||conference took place in Waterloo on June 5–9, 2013.
 I was chairing the local organizing committee.
 This was a crazy thing to agree to: it took me two months of cumulative work time and 2500 emails.
 I wont be chairing another conference any time soon :).

 February 2012.
 I have moved to the Institute for Quantum Computing, Waterloo, Canada.
 I will have my own research group and lab here.

 September 2011.
 I visited Heriot-Watt university in Edinburgh :),